derandecker/PopularMoviesStage2/README.md

 **FYI -- The code will run when compiled, but you must replace INSERT_API_KEY_HERE in utils/NetworkUtils.java with the tmdb API KEY you obtain from https://www.themoviedb.org/settings/api **

+I chose to clone PopularMoviesStage1 instead of creating a new branch so that the two projects were easily discernable, and for the sake of ease of submitting the project for review by Udacity staff.

 Here are the criteria for the project given by the Udacity course:

 **Project Overview**